SKunAether/Cryptotool/SECURITY.md

 We take security vulnerabilities seriously.
 If you discover a security issue, please report it responsibly:

 1. **Do not** open a public GitHub issue.
-2. Send an email to security@crypto-tool.app (or use GitHub's private vulnerability reporting if available).
+2. Send an email to 2820241167@qq.com (or use GitHub's private vulnerability reporting if available).
 3. Include a detailed description of the vulnerability, steps to reproduce, and potential impact.

 We will acknowledge your report within 48 hours and work with you to resolve it promptly.
 We will coordinate disclosure and credit you if you wish.